carpentries/amy/docs/users_guide/admin_index.md

     Workshop requests include a field for a registration (member) code.
 The code is validated against active memberships, partnerships and account benefits.
 If the code is invalid or inactive, the form displays an error — unlike training requests, there is no option for the submitter to override an invalid code.

-    When viewing a workshop request detail page, an info box shows the membership associated with the submitted member code (if applicable) and the number of workshops remaining for that membership.
+    When viewing a workshop request detail page, an info box shows the membership/partnership associated with the submitted member code (if applicable) and the number of workshops remaining for that membership/partnership.
 If the request is submitted with a member code from a partnership or account benefit, then a link to that model is shown.

 At the bottom of the request information page, the user has the option to accept or discard the request.
 All requests should be accepted (unless spam or otherwise inappropriate) so The Carpentries can maintain a history of workshop requests.
 Events can later be tagged as stalled or cancelled.
 Choosing "Change state to Accepted" will mark it as accepted in the workshop request list but will not create a new event.
 Select "Accept and create a new event" to create a new event from this request.